 – Object: to provide an opportunity for patrol leaders and their patrol to put their verbal communication and listening skills into action

 – Method: The cylinders are set up at irregular intervals across the course for each patrol.
-It is the patrol leader’s job to coach his patrol across the course without bumping over a cylinder.
+It is the patrol leader’s job to coach their patrol across the course without bumping over a cylinder.
 The patrol leader cannot get on the course.
 If a cylinder is bumped over, that Scout must start over.
-Once a Scout has successfully navigated the course, he is allowed to take off his blindfold.
+Once a Scout has successfully navigated the course, they are allowed to take off their blindfold.
 All members can be on the course at once, or one at a time.

 NITRO TRANSPORT (wide, in or out) View Video